mongodb/docs-relational-migrator/source/includes/steps-create-relational-connection-short.rst

          .. include:: /includes/table-sybase-connection-fields.rst

 #.
-(Optional) If you are connecting to a SQL, MySQL, or PostgreSQL server, you can toggle from :guilabel:`General` to :guilabel:`SSL` to connect using SSL.

-#.
 Specify a :guilabel:`Connection name` and optional :guilabel:`Environment tag`.

 #.
 (Optional) Click :guilabel:`Test connection` to confirm that Relational Migrator can establish a connection.